salrashid123/gce_metadata_server/README.md

 If the service account private key is bound inside a `Trusted Platform Module (TPM)`, the metadata server can use that key to issue an `access_token` or an `id_token`

 Before using this mode, the key _must be_ sealed into the TPM and surfaced as a `persistentHandle` or as a [PEM encoded TPM Keyfile](https://github.com/salrashid123/tpm2/tree/master/tpm-key).
-This can be done in a number of ways described [here](https://github.com/salrashid123/oauth2/blob/master/README.md#usage-tpmtokensource):

 Basically, you can either